 Prague is one of those destinations that always seems to be in vogue.
 It’s been on the tourist map for a long time, and the crowds show no signs of abating — particularly when it comes to women.
 And I understand the fascination.
-Prague is, after all, gorgeous; has a Vegas-style nightlife; and speaks about, from its all nooks and corners, a hint of romance.
+Prague is, after all, gorgeous; has a Vegas-style nightlife; and speaks about, from its all nooks and corners, nothing but a hint of romance.

-But where on one side, the city is beautiful and vibrant, its well-preserved medieval city is abundant of rich history and stories.
-In fact, there is just so much to see and absorb here that if you’re staying here for only a few days, you’re going to miss a lot, unless you plan better, so read ahead my one day Prague Travel Guide.
+But where on one side, the city is beautiful and vibrant, its well-preserved medieval architecture is abundant and rich in history.
+There is just so much to see and absorb in Prague that if you’re staying here for only a few days, you’re going to miss a lot, unless you plan better, so read ahead and find out how to see Prague in one day.

 Since I stayed in Prague for only 3 days, out of which, I spent a day in the Bohemian and Saxon Switzerland Park, I was already short of time.
 So very carefully, I opted for a full-day guided tour around the city for I did not want to leave the city unsatisfied and complaining to myself “wish I’d given Prague some more time.”

 I used a tour company called Prague Bus Tours, for their full day (a little more than 7 hours) guided tour, to some of the highlights, including Prague Castle and Charles Bridge, before finally stopping for some traditional food in lunch, and then continuing further with the old town square and a wee boat ride across the rider Vltava.

 So let’s talk about the tour one thing at a time…